ansys/pymechanical/doc/source/getting_started/wsl.rst

 .. _Windows Subsystem for Linux: https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux
-.. _What is the Windows Subsystem for Linux?: https://docs.microsoft.com/en-us/windows/wsl/about

 This page walks you through the installation of WSL on Windows and then shows how to use it together with Mechanical, PyMechanical, and